bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 showing Jx.)
 Ex and Ey are the co and cross polar E-field near theta=0, but at large theta this is no longer true.
 For instance, Ez is zero at theta=0, but at (theta, phi) = (90,0), Ez is a maximum and Ex is zero.
-To get around this, one then projects Ex, Ey, and Ez onto the theta/phi sherical coordinate unit vectors.
+To get around this, one then projects Ex, Ey, and Ez onto the theta/phi spherical coordinate unit vectors.
 This basis has the advantage of being 2D, which far-field polarization inherently is, but has the drawback that E_theta and E_phi are not aligned with the dominant polarization axes at theta=0.
 Therefore, we use this Ludwig definition thing